-JUNE GERBER (a.k.a June Bug) is furious her MOM is moving June and all her other belongings 57 miles away from their hometown.
-Still, June is determined to make a memorable first impression with her new classmates, especially her drool-worthy Chemistry partner, ASHER ALKOFF.
+Seventeen-year-old JUNE GERBER (a.k.a June Bug) is furious her MOM is moving June away from their hometown, and all her friends, and where senior year would've been relatively easy.
+Still, June's determined to make a memorable first impression with her new classmates, especially her drool-worthy Chemistry partner, ASHER ALKOFF.
 And she does—by accidentally setting the school on fire.

 Thankfully, her mom isn’t too disappointed.
 That’s because she’s been holding onto news of her own.
 His name is JIM, they've been dating for a year and a half, and he’s coming for dinner on Friday.
 Watching her mom love someone who is definitely not her dad reopens all the wounds of his death, threatening to send June back to the worst time in her life.

-At school, June discovers that not everyone understands her special kind of crazy and her potential friend pool becomes limited to just Asher.
-And the closer Mom and Jim become, the more June struggles with loneliness and her dad’s passing.
+At school, June's special kind of crazy rapidly limits her potential friend pool to just Asher.
+And the closer Mom and Jim become, the more June struggles with loneliness and her resurfacing feelings about her dad’s passing.
 Since Asher, too, has lost a parent, June’s convinced they could be a source of comfort to each other, if only Asher wasn’t so anti-social.

 Still, June’s mission in life is to make everyone feel invincible and she refuses to give up.
 She volunteers at Asher’s work, determined to spend time with him.
 But Asher becomes continually more withdrawn, and June can't even remember the last time she saw him smile.
 Then, one day, he doesn’t show up for school or work.